legaultmarc/gepyto/README.markdown

 echo 'export PYTHONPATH="${PYTHONPATH}:'${gtpath}'"' >> ~/.bash_profile
 ```

+Note that this will work on most Linux and Mac OS versions.

 # WIP

 - Checking of reference alleles for Variants using a provided genome reference.